saleor/dummy-payment-app/README.md

 ### What is Dummy Payment App?

-Dummy payment app is a simple Saleor app that allows you to test Saleor's Transactions API before you dive deep into implementing real payment provider integration.

-You can make new checkouts and add Transactions with any status directly in Saleor Dashboard.
+The Dummy Payment App allows you to test Saleor's payment and checkout features without needing to set up a real payment provider.
+You can create orders, process payments, issue refunds, and more, all within the Saleor Dashboard.

+### App features

+- Create new checkouts from Saleor Dashboard and create orders:

 ![Dummy Payment App has UI in Saleor dashboard for creating new orders from checkouts with Transactions](docs/1_checkout.jpeg)

-All Transactions created by the app can be updated via UI.
-You can choose use all available statuses for Transactions and app will report changes to Saleor.
+- Process payments and update transaction statuses:

 ![Dummy Payment App has UI in Saleor dashboard for updating Transactions](docs/2_event_reporter.jpeg)

+> ![TIP]
-Each Transaction has `externalUrl` that links to this page from Order tails page in Saleor Dashboard:
+> Each Transaction has `externalUrl` that links to this page from Order tails page in Saleor Dashboard:

-### What's included?
+- Issue refunds, process charges and cancellations for Transactions

+### How does it work?

+The Dummy Payment App supports the following webhooks to enable payment flows:

-Dummy Payment App implements following webhooks so that you can complete payments in your storefront:
+It implements webhooks to process payments initiated from your storefront:

 - `PAYMENT_GATEWAY_INITIALIZE_SESSION`
 - `TRANSACTION_INITIALIZE_SESSION`
 - `TRANSACTION_PROCESS_SESSION`

-It also implements webhooks that allow making changes on your Transaction from Saleor dashboard, just like a real payment provider app would do:
+It also implements webhooks to allow updating the status of Transactions from the Saleor Dashboard, similar to how a real third-party payment provider would:

 - `TRANSACTION_REFUND_REQUESTED`
 - `TRANSACTION_CHARGE_REQUESTED`